wihobbs/doe-booth/demo1/README.md

 export FLUX_SHELL_RC_PATH=/home/fluxuser/build/share/mpibind:$FLUX_SHELL_RC_PATH
 ```

+All of these commands in the container are wrapped into the `build-mpibind.sh`
+script, although you will have to set the last environment variable manually.

 ## What are the binding options I can use with `-o mpibind`?
 Because of the setup of the container, by default mpibind is going to be
 doing our affinity mappings for us.
 You can see this if you run